chpc-tech-eval/scc/Tutorial_1/README.md

 Over the course of the lecture content and the tutorials, you will be making extensive use of [Secure Shell (SSH)](https://en.wikipedia.org/wiki/Secure_Shell) which grants you a [Command-Line Interface (CLI)](https://en.wikipedia.org/wiki/Command-line_interface) with which to access your VMs.

 > [!IMPORTANT]
-> When you are presented with foldable code blocks, you must pick and implement only **one** of the options presented, which is suitable to your current configuration or circumstance.
+> When you are presented with foldable code blocks, you must pick and implement only **one** of the options presented, which is suitable to your current configuration and/or circumstance.

 <details>
 <summary>Windows with PowerShell</summary>